mjorgecruz/42_fdf/README.md

 # 42_fdf

 This repository contains the implementation of the FdF project, a 3D wireframe viewer.
 The project involves creating a graphical representation of a 3D landscape from a 2D file using the MiniLibX library.

-This README provides an overview of the project, including the features implemented in both the mandatory and bonus parts.
+# Overview
 The FdF (Fil de Fer) project is a graphics programming exercise where you create a 3D wireframe model from a given set of coordinates in a 2D file.
 The objective is to draw a 3D representation of the map using isometric projection, applying transformations such as translation, rotation, and scaling.
 The project helps in understanding the fundamentals of computer graphics and handling events in a graphical window.
-Features
+# Features

-Mandatory Part
+## Mandatory Part

-    2D to 3D Conversion:
+- 2D to 3D Conversion:
-        Parse a given .fdf file containing 2D coordinates to create a 3D wireframe.
+    - Parse a given .fdf file containing 2D coordinates to create a 3D wireframe.

-    Isometric Projection:
+- Isometric Projection:
-        Render the 3D wireframe using isometric projection to provide a clear view of the 3D landscape.
+    - Render the 3D wireframe using isometric projection to provide a clear view of the 3D landscape.

-    Basic Transformations:
+- Basic Transformations:
-        Implement translation, scaling, and rotation to manipulate the wireframe.
+    - Implement translation, scaling, and rotation to manipulate the wireframe.

-    Graphics Window:
+- Graphics Window:
-        Display the wireframe in a window using the MiniLibX library.
+    - Display the wireframe in a window using the MiniLibX library.
-        Close the window and handle key events to exit the program gracefully.
+    - Close the window and handle key events to exit the program gracefully.

-Bonus Part
+## Bonus Part

     Additional Projections:
         Implement other projection modes such as parallel and top-down projections.